isi95010/DrallionMacOS/docs/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Working around CPU changes to Coreboot
-Coreboot UEFI firmware 4.20 (5/15/2023 release) has a known issue where booting macOS will hang even if you think you've created a plugin-type SSDT.
+~~Coreboot UEFI firmware 4.20 (5/15/2023 release) has a known issue where booting macOS will hang even if you think you've created a plugin-type SSDT.
 To fix this, build Coreboot for Drallion based on the Chromeintosh fork and the CPU address, among other things, is solved.
-Then you can use SSDTTime like the Dortania Guide suggests.
+Then you can use SSDTTime like the Dortania Guide suggests.~~ Solved by SSDT-Plug-ALT
 ### Input devices
 - Keyboard
     - Use [1revenger1's fork of VoodooPS2](https://github.com/1Revenger1/VoodooPS2)